-Water hyacinth used to be a nuisance on the waterways around Vietnam as the water hyacinth plant grows on the water and is extremely fast-growing.
+Water hyacinths used to be a nuisance on the waterways around Vietnam as the water hyacinth plant grows on the water and is extremely fast-growing.
 Today the plant is cut and dried and then handwoven into beautiful baskets and other home decor products.
-The water hyacinth material can be left in its natural color, dyed or painted in a variety of shapes and forms.
+The water hyacinth material can be left in its natural color, dyed or painted in various shapes and forms.

 (Click On The Link Below)

 Water hyacinth is an aquatic plant that has a slender rootstock kind of stalked leaves.
 These leaves are then cut and dried to be woven in baskets and other home decor and furniture products.
 Water hyacinth is widely found in Vietnam, especially in the waterways south of Hanoi.

 Water hyacinth grows on the water and floats where the water runs.
 The plant also has flowers that will grow throughout the northern Vietnamese four seasons.
 Even in the rainy season, when the water rises in the waterways, the plant will remain green, and small violets can be seen as flowering on the water hyacinth.

 Water hyacinth is an extremely fast-growing plant, especially during the springtime.
 For the plant to grow, it needs to have water.
 But it is also considered one of the most evasive plants worldwide for the waterways.

 Water Hyacinth – Once A Menace on the Waterways.